 28. Eat off property to save money.
 When you’re in Disney World, you’re a captive audience…and food prices are going to be higher than they are in the surrounding areas.
 As a result, a great way to save some cash on dining when you’re in the World is to get “out of the World” for a while!
 Head over to a chain restaurant nearby to spend significantly less on your meal, or head to a grocery store to pick up grab and go eats.

 31. Don’t forget about other restaurants on Disney property.
 There is a tendency to overlook restaurants on Disney property that aren’t in Disney hotels or theme parks.
 Some of the best meals that we’ve had have been at the restaurants of the Swan & Dolphin Resorts, such as Todd English’s bluezoo and Shula’s Steakhouse.
 Likewise, the Waldorf Astoria Orlando and Hilton Bonnet Creek offer fantastic options, like Bull and Bear Steakhouse and La Luce, and reservations are often easier to get than they are at Disney restaurants.
 You might even find that these spots offer slightly less expensive dining than Disney-owned spots.
-The popular Earl of Sandwich at Downtown Disney is a great example.
+The popular Earl of Sandwich in Disney Springs is a great example.

 32. When in doubt, don’t be afraid to ask.
 If you have any questions about the food or the menu at a restaurant, don’t be afraid to ask your server about it.
 Disney restaurants offer great flexibility for the most part when it comes to making substitutions or accommodating dietary needs.